kobyrf/kobyrf.github.io/pages/about.md

 # **Chemistry**

 # **Other Interests**
-"I'm an avid music fan, mostly on the rock side.
+I'm an avid music fan, mostly on the rock side.
 I've been playing electric bass since I was 12 and am working on picking up the guitar again.
-I currently play bass in Pepper Said https://www.peppersaid.com/ and my hometown high school / college town Southpaws (with some of my best friends) has still not broken up https://southpavvs.bandcamp.com/ "
+I currently play bass in Pepper Said https://www.peppersaid.com/ and my hometown high school / college town Southpaws (with some of my best friends) has still not broken up https://southpavvs.bandcamp.com/

 <div class="row">
 {% include about/timeline.html %}